AngieGutz/HoudiniHelp/README.md

 # HoudiniHelp
-A library of Houdini Help I have collected - Mainly centered around crowds.
+A library of Houdini resources I have collected - Mainly centered around crowds.